Is Kendrick Lamar the greatest rapper alive?

 © Getty Images

 Kendrick Lamar’s reputation precedes him, but how much do you really know about the artist and his work?
-It’s certainly hard to believe he only turns 32 on June 17, since he’s already created the immense legacy that usually takes people’s entire lives—or their too-sudden deaths—to achieve.
+It’s certainly hard to believe he's not even in his mid-thirties, since he’s already created the immense legacy that usually takes people’s entire lives—or their too-sudden deaths—to achieve.

 With each year, mixtape, album, soundtrack, and feature, Lamar refines his already razor-sharp talent, and his impact on the world of music, politics, and culture is tangible.
 His deep moral complexity and sharp political wit deserve a closer look, particularly after making history as the first hip-hop artist to win the Pulitzer Prize.

 Check out this gallery to see just what makes him such a big deal.